pthethanh/pthethanh/README.md

 ### Hi there 👋
 I'm Thanh.
 I'm a project manager who loves developing applications using Go.

 🔭 I have experiences developing networking, banking, healthcare applications using Go, Java, Azure and UI frameworks such as VueJS and Tailwindcss.
-I’m currently working on some banking and healthcare applications using Go, Java and Azure.
+I’m currently working on some banking and healthcare applications.

 📫 To contact me or asking for help, please leave a message [here](https://github.com/pthethanh/pthethanh/issues)